abrotman/related-domains-by-dns/rdbd-newrrs.md

 kinds may err on the side of caution and treat one of the domains as untrustworthy or abusive because it is not clear that the two domains are in fact related.
-This specification provides a way for one domain to explicitly document a relationship with another, in the DNS.
+This specification provides a way for one domain to explicitly document a relationship with another, utilizing DNS records.

 Possible use cases include: